You want smart political talk without the meltdowns?

 No, they're all hacking us.

-And that's why I've gone through every government agency, and I was glad to see Donald Trump mentioned the Office of Personnel Management, because that happened in 2014.
+And that's why I've gone through every government agency, and I was glad to see Donald Trump mention the Office of Personnel Management because that happened in 2014, where they got Laura Ingram, Jonathan Gillums, Pete Friends of mine, Ron Christie, all friends of mine.

 The State Department hacked.